-As you have read the majority of bamboo is made using strong chemicals to make it into a fabric however there is some good news.
+As you have read, the majority of bamboo is made using strong chemicals to make it into a fabric however there is some good news.
 Some bamboo fabric is made in a more environmentally friendly way and this seems to be the case with the major bamboo nappy manufacturers.
 Check your nappy for Oeko-tex certification to ensure adherence to people and planet friendly manufacturing processes.
-Totsbots Bamboozle Stretchy and Little Lambs Bamboo holds the highest level of Oeko-tex 100 certification for their bamboo nappies.
-Motherease hold the Canadian equivalent certification.
+Tots Bots Bamboozle Stretch and Little Lamb Bamboo hold the highest level of Oeko-tex 100 certification for their bamboo nappies.

 Is Bamboo biodegradable?
 Yes, it is in the correct circumstances.
 It can also be recycled.

-Hemp was always the environmentally friendly nappy fabric choice until around 2005 when bamboo came onto the nappy market and we found sales of hemp nappies heavily declined.
-They declined so much we had to delist the products (there is only so much room in our warehouse).
-There has been a big change in the market this year (2018) and hemp is definitely back in fashion and in high demand in nappy world!
+Hemp was always the environmentally friendly nappy fabric choice until around 2005, when bamboo came onto the nappy market and we found sales of hemp nappies heavily declined.
+More recently the market has shifted back towards a higher demand for hemp.
 Hemp is a fast-growing robust crop that grows in most temperate or sub-tropical areas.
 Hemp is derived from the Cannabis Sativa plant; the fibres of hemp are well known for their durability.
 Hemp was one of the first plants to be spun into fibre.
 13

 - Hemp as a crop grows extremely fast (quicker than weeds) and is naturally pest resistant so it can be grown without the use of toxic pesticides and fertiliser.